RestorationsSOS.com - Fire and Water Damage Restoration

 By Terry Allen

-Clothes washing and drying machines are usually located in the laundry room and generate heat and moisture.
-A simple maintenance routine will help avoiding water related problems and the growth of bacteria.
+Clothes washing machines and dryers are usually located in the laundry room and generate heat and moisture.
+A simple maintenance routine will help in avoiding water-related problems and the growth of bacteria.

 Washing Machine